edgexfoundry/edgex-docs/docs_src/microservices/application/BuiltIn.md

     NewCoreDataSimpleReading("my-profile", "my-device", "my-resource", "string").PushToCoreData
     ```

+### Wrap Into Event

+`WrapIntoEvent` - This pipeline function provides the ability to Wrap an Event/Reading.
+The data passed into this function from the pipeline is wrapped in an EdgeX Event with the Event and Reading metadata specified from the factory function options.
+The function returns the new EdgeX Event with ID populated.

+!!! example
+    ```go
+    NewEventWrapperSimpleReading("my-profile", "my-device", "my-resource", "string").Wrap
+    ```

 ## <a name="dataprotection"></a>Data Protection

 There are two transforms included in the SDK that can be added to your pipeline for data protection.